-Activities for families at the National Football Museum are all based inside the museum, so it’s a great option if you’re looking for a fun, indoor experience on a rainy day.
+Activities for families at the National Football Museum are all based inside, so it’s a great option if you’re looking for a fun, indoor experience on a rainy day.
 The activities start on entry to the building, where you can pick up a family-friendly trail map to assist you in finding some of football’s top treasures, as you explore the exhibitions and galleries.

 You will be captivated in the Incredible Stories and Objects exhibition, exploring the history of football in a way that’s accessible for the whole family.
 The exhibition showcases the world’s finest, shiniest collection of football objects.
 The Score Gallery exhibition is another area to explore.
 This section highlights the inspirational football players and managers who have contributed significantly to football, or perhaps been a voice and advocate for young people.